 Look at this picture below.
 It shows what the table looked like when I first added the glaze (left pic.), then after it was sanded (middle pic.), and finally after it was waxed (right pic.).
 Oh, don’t even get me started on this wax… (sigh)… ok, let’s talk about it.

 I’ve heard the ravings about the Annie Sloan Wax.
 It’s like butter!
 It seriously has the consistency of Crisco, just not greasy.
-It smooths on beautifully with cheesecloth or a brush and then you wipe it off in a circular buffing motion and wow-o-wow!
+It smooths on beautifully with cheesecloth or a brush and then you wipe it off with a soft cloth in a circular buffing motion and wow-o-wow!

 Just look at the instant depth of color that is brought out the second the wax is applied!
 I was getting giddy at this point!
 And the fact that I was waxing this table in less than one hour after painting was freaking amazing!